Double de-clutching, a requirement of drivers of old vehicles

 In this condition, with the clutch pedal fully depressed, move the gear selector lever into 'neutral' and release the clutch pedal.
 The engine, although still not connected to the rear wheels, is now re-connected to the input, output and lay shafts within the gearbox.
 In this condition bring the engine up to the estimated speed it would need to be running once the next gear is actually engaged.
 Next, a moment later, press the clutch pedal full depth - which is the second de-clutch - and move the gear selector lever to its next position.
 Finally gently release the clutch pedal to complete the gear change.

 The above method was what I was taught when first learning to drive.
-Soon it became second nature for a gear change to take less than a second - except that I was not doing it many hundreds of times while, at the same time, distracted by the responsibilities of driving a London bus!
+Soon it became second nature for a gear change to take less than a second - even though, in my work, I was having to do it at the same time as being distracted by the responsibilities of driving a London bus!